Ressentiment & Nietzsche’s Slave Morality | What Is Slave Morality?

 Culture Is Rooted By Its Morality

 This idea extrapolated outwards implies that culture is actually reared upon a shared morality.
-Therefore you can make the reductive argument that morality lays at the bedrock of culture, and therefore much of cultures manifestations; Traditions, products, people, customs, and even language are actually influenced by the subtle differences of morality between the cultures.
+Nietzsche makes the reductive argument that morality lays at the bedrock of culture, and therefore much of a culture’s traditions, products, people, customs, and even language are actually influenced by the subtle differences of morality between the cultures.

 Religion & Slave Morality